-HEC GERMAN IV 0523 1 CREDIT 6 CCAC CREDITS POSSIBLE THROUGH ECIHSA
+HONORS GERMAN IV 0523 1 CREDIT

-GER 101 - ELEMENTARY GERMAN 1 (3CR) GER 102 - ELEMENTARY GERMAN 2 (3CR) (Student must earn a qualifying score on CCAC's aligned placement test to be eligible to earn CCAC credit) German IV is a comprehensive in-depth language and culture course.
+German IV is a comprehensive in-depth language and culture course.
 Students are required to combine skills and concepts learned in all previous levels.
 In-class time will be spent on increasing listening and speaking proficiency work with more time outside of class on writing and reading skills.
 Students will explore contemporary German culture in-depth, as well as the historical role of Germany during WWII and the Holocaust.
-Students may earn a weighted grade on the 5.0 scale for this course.
+Students may earn a weighted grade on the 4.5 scale for this course.